HsiangHung/Machine_Learning_Note/Anomaly_Detection/README.md

 ![isolation_forest](images/isolation_forest.png)

 In the above picture, (a) indicates how the isolation forest splits a normal data, whereas (b) splits an outlier.
 The isolation forest builds a tree and splits until a data point is isolated.
 An outlier spent less splits.
-The [first part talk](https://www.youtube.com/watch?v=sFRrFWYNAUI) from James Verbus has clear explanation about how it works.
+The first part of the [talk](https://www.youtube.com/watch?v=sFRrFWYNAUI), by James Verbus, has clear explanation about how it works.

 If the outlier score `s(x,n)` is close to 1, then `x` is very likely to be an anomaly.
 On the other hand, if the score is smaller than 0.5, then `x` is likely to be a normal value.
 Thus smaller `E(h(x))` (shorter path length) and larger `c(n)` cause a larger outleir score.